JeschkeLab/DeerLab/docsrc/source/modelling_guide.rst

     modelA.description = 'Original'
-    modelB = modelA # Assignment does not generate a copy modelB.desciption = 'Copy' # Will also modify modelA
+    modelB = modelA # Assignment does not generate a copy modelB.description = 'Copy' # Will also modify modelA

     >>>print(modelA.description, modelB.description)
     'Copy', 'Copy'